-#1 - Holocaust Memorial Center (location; 10 a.m. to 6 p.m.; closed on Monday; HUF 1,400 admission): An informative and moving exhibit about the Holocaust in Hungary — through newsreels, photos, and objects, you can follow the gradual disenfranchisement of Hungarian Jews.
-The venue includes a restored synagogue from 1924 (the second largest in Budapest), a memorial garden with a wall of victims, and a tower listing all the communities where Jews have ceased to exist as a result of the deportations.
+#1 - Holocaust Memorial Center (location; 10 a.m. to 6 p.m.; closed on Monday; HUF 1,400 admission): An informative and moving exhibit about the Holocaust in Hungary — through newsreels, photos, and objects, one can follow the gradual disenfranchisement of Hungarian Jews.
+The venue also includes Budapest's second biggest synagogue, a memorial garden with a wall of victims, and a tower listing all communities where Jews have ceased to exist as a result of the deportations.

-#2 - Shoes on the Danube Bank (location; accessible at all times, no admission fee): The 60 pairs of cast-iron shoes placed on the edge of the Danube's bank are a memory of Budapest Jews killed here by members of the Hungarian Nazi Arrow Cross Party.
-They ordered victims to remove their shoes before shooting them dead, with their bodies falling into the river and drifting away.
+#2 - Shoes on the Danube Bank (location; accessible at all times, no admission fee): 60 pairs of cast-iron shoes were placed on the edge of the Danube's bank to remember the Budapest Jews who were killed there by members of the Hungarian Arrow Cross Party.
+They ordered victims to remove their shoes before shooting them, with their bodies falling into the river and drifting away.
 The memorial has shoes of all sizes, including children’s shoes, setting off a cascade of emotions.

-#4 - Holocaust Memorial at the Faculty of Arts of the Eötvös Loránd University (location; accessible during the day, no admission fee): Unveiled in 2014, this subtle memorial consists of a narrow, barely noticeable bronze strip lining the brick walls of the university.
+#4 - Holocaust Memorial at the Faculty of Arts of the Eötvös Loránd University (location; accessible during the day, no admission fee): This subtle memorial, which opened to the public in 2014, consists of a narrow, barely noticeable bronze strip running along the brick walls of the university.
 The plate lists the students and teachers who died in the Holocaust.

-#5 - Remains of the ghetto's wall at 15 Király Street (location; located in the courtyard of a private apartment building, no admission fee): Toward the end of WWII, Budapest's Jewish population was herded into a ghetto, enclosed by today’s Király, Kertész, Dohány, and Rumbach streets inside the Jewish Quarter.
+#5 - Remains of the ghetto's wall at 15 Király Street (location; located in the courtyard of a private apartment building, no admission fee): In November 1944, most Budapest Jews were herded into a ghetto, enclosed by today’s Király, Kertész, Dohány, and Rumbach streets inside the Jewish Quarter.
 Here, several thousand people died before the Soviet Army liberated the ghetto in January, 1945 (some of the victims are buried in the garden of the Dohány Street Synagogue).
-One small section of the ghetto’s wall still stands to serve as a reminder.
-The wall is inside the courtyard of a private apartment building, but there's a hole on the entry door, so you can take a peek or wait until a resident comes or goes and opens the door.
+A small section of the ghetto’s wall still stands to serve as a reminder.
+The wall is inside the courtyard of a private apartment building, but there's a hole on the entry door, so you can peek in or wait until a resident comes or goes and opens the door.

 #6 - Carl Lutz Memorial (location; accessible at all times, no admission fee): Carl Lutz, a Swiss diplomat, saved an estimated 60,000 Hungarian Jews during the Holocaust.
-As vice-consul at the Swiss embassy of Budapest, he issued protective documents and set up over 70 “protected houses” with diplomatic immunity, including the famous Glass House.
+As Vice-Consul at the Swiss Embassy of Budapest, he issued protective documents and placed more than 70 buildings under foreign jurisdiction to keep the Nazis away, including the famous Glass House.
 The bronze memorial honoring Lutz shows an angel descending to help a fallen victim.
-The caption reads, “Whoever saves a life is considered to have saved an entire world.”
+“Whoever saves a life is considered to have saved an entire world,” reads the caption.

-#7 - Ghetto Memorial Wall (location; accessible at all times, no admission fee): This memorial on Dohány Street stands near where the actual ghetto's wall once ran.
-A map carved into the concrete shows the outline of the Jewish ghetto, with small openings depicting historical scenes from the neighborood.
-The plates of Corten steel feature religious verses and a summary of Jewish life in Budapest, both past and present.
+#8 - Ghetto Memorial Wall (location; accessible at all times, no admission fee): This memorial on Dohány Street is near where the ghetto's wall once stood.
+A map carved into the concrete shows the outline of the Jewish ghetto and there are small openings depicting historical scenes from the neighborood.
+The plates of Corten steel have religious verses and a summary of Jewish life in Budapest, both past and present.

-#8 - Budapest Stolpersteine (stumbling blocks) (thousands spread across Budapest): As in some other European cities, thousands of Stolpersteine scatter across Budapest.
-These cobblestone-sized brass plates are engraved with the names of Holocaust victims, their date of birth, year of deportation, and cause of death.
+#9 - Stolpersteine / stumbling blocks (thousands spread across Budapest): As in some other European cities, thousands of Stolpersteine scatter across Budapest.
+These cobblestone-sized brass plates show the names of Holocaust victims, their date of birth, year of deportation, and cause of death.
 Being paved into the sidewalk outside the buildings where the victims once lived, the stumbling blocks are both subtle and noticeable.